Early learning and childcare inspections

 1. Arrangements for inspecting early learning and childcare settings

-We will evaluate how well an early learning and childcare setting is performing in a range of key areas.
-To support us to do this we will use a few quality indicators (QIs) from 'How good is our early learning and childcare?'.
+Through inspection, HM Inspectors aim to promote improvement in early learning and childcare settings and successful innovation that enhances children's experiences.HM Inspectors focus on the quality of children's learning and achievement and the setting’s capacity to improve.
+HM Inspectors evaluate how well an early learning and childcare setting is performing in a range of key areas.
+They use quality indicators (QIs) from 'How good is our early learning and childcare?'.

 Partnership working with the Care Inspectorate